Classifying sections of del Pezzo fibrations, I: Stabilization of the Abel-Jacobi map

 Let $W$ be a smooth variety and let $Z \subset W \times X$ be a family of homologically equivalent effective $1$-cycles on $\mathcal{X}$.
-After subtracting a constant $1$-cycle we obtain an Abel-Jacobi map $\AJ_{W}: W \to \IJ(\mathcal{X})$.
+After subtracting a constant $1$-cycle we obtain a family of homologically trivial $1$-cycles and thus an Abel-Jacobi morphism $\AJ_{W}: W \to \IJ(\mathcal{X})$ as constructed in \cite[Section 12.1.2]{Voi03}.
 The choice of constant cycle only affects the map up to translation, and thus we frequently omit it from the discussion.
-More generally, if $W$ is any projective variety and $Z$ is a family of homologically equivalent effective $1$-cycles on $\mathcal{X}$ over $W$, we first define the Abel-Jacobi map on the open locus where $W$ is smooth and then identify this with a rational map $\AJ_{W}: W \dashrightarrow \IJ(\mathcal{X})$.
+More generally, if $W$ is any projective variety and $Z$ is a family of homologically equivalent effective $1$-cycles on $\mathcal{X}$ over $W$, we can define the Abel-Jacobi map on the open locus where $W$ is smooth and then consider it as a rational map $\AJ_{W}: W \dashrightarrow \IJ(\mathcal{X})$.

 Our goal is to analyze the Abel-Jacobi map for families of sections.
 Recall that any component $M$ of $\Sec(\mathcal{X}/\mathbb{P}^{1})$ is a reduced subscheme of $\Hilb(\mathcal{X})$.
 Thus there is a natural rational map $M \dashrightarrow \Chow(X)$ defined over the (semi)normal locus of $M$.
 By pulling back the universal family over $\Chow(X)$, we obtain a family of cycles over the smooth locus of $M$, yielding $\AJ_{M}: M \dashrightarrow \IJ(\mathcal{X})$ that is well-defined on the smooth locus.